lucasconsult/block-google-ads-transfer/README.md

 ### Block Info and Requirements

 This Block is modeled on the schema brought in by Google [BigQuery Transfer Service for Google Ads](https://cloud.google.com/bigquery-transfer/docs/adwords-transfer).
-This block does not cover every table in the Google Ads schema, it’s designed to help you begin modeling complex structure of the BigQuery data transfer for Google Ads.
+This block does not cover every table in the Google Ads schema, it’s designed to help you begin modeling the complex structure of the BigQuery data transfer for Google Ads.